 Why do you need WordPress Security?
-Because at time of writing, more than 25 million people use WordPress for their website or blog as a well deserved preferred platform.
+Because at time of writing there are 74,652,825 WordPress sites and millions of people using WordPress for their website or blog as a preferred platform.
 Unfortunately, the more it comes into the spotlight, the more it comes under attack.
-A bit like how Windows gets more targeted viruses than Mac; more Windows installations thus more opportunities for a hacker.
+A bit like how Windows gets more targeted viruses than Mac; more Windows installations thus more opportunities for a WordPress hackers and scammers.
 Please don’t be too alarmed by this post, however it is important to know how you can address your WordPress Security and have some peace of mind.

 Developers are made aware of WordPress Security threats, and quickly address any bugs to improve the code.
 So vulnerabilities are repaired and delivered via updates in your dashboard.
 For this reason, it is very important to keep your WordPress installation updated.
 You will also have Themes and Plugins.
 These are hopefully, from a reputable source and need to be kept up to date also.
 Keeping your system up-to-date will help however, it will not eliminate the risks.